shuvangkardas/blog/_posts/2022-06-26-Custom-Data-Structure-Guide-For-Arduino-and-Microcontroller-Project.md

-Data structure provides an efficient way of organizing data and functionality in the digital system.
+Data structure provides an efficient way of organizing data and functionality in the computer system.
 Good data structure design makes the system efficient and fast.
-There are few standard data structures in computer literature.

--   Queue
--   Stack
--   Array - One dimension as vector
--   Array - Multi dimension as Matrix
--   List
--   Tree

-Apart from the standard data structure, we can design our own custom data structure according to project requirements.
-Design custom data structure makes our life easy and makes the code more portable and readable.
-In this document, I will focus on custom data structure design for embedded systems.
+It also helps to write modular code.
+You might be familiar with these types of data structure, Queue, Stack, Array, List, Tree.
+Apart from these standard data structures, we can design our custom data structure according to project requirements.
+It is very important to learn how to create custom data structures and build the functions around them.
+It will ease your firmware development and makes the code more portable and readable.

+I learned embedded system programming in 2013.
+I used to use a lot of global variables at the beginning.
+As a result, I had no choice other than writing messy code at that time.
+Gradually, I learned how to write modular and efficient code simply by designing a good data struct or utilizing object-oriented programming.
 This data structure design pattern can be used with any microcontroller and Arduino project.
-Previously I have employed these techniques in many projects including AVR microcontroller, PIC microcontroller, MSP430 microcontroller, ESP32, ESP8266, and ARM microcontrollers as well as Arduino.
+Previously, I have employed these techniques in many projects including AVR microcontroller, PIC microcontroller, MSP430 microcontroller, ESP32, ESP8266, and ARM microcontrollers as well as Arduino.

-### Why do we need to design a custom data structure?
+### Why do you need to design a custom data structure?

-Consider we are going to design a toy data acquisition system for temperature and humidity.
-We are going to put timestamp and device id with the sensor data.
-So, for this system, we need to allocate four variables
+Consider you are going to design a toy data acquisition system for temperature and humidity.
+You will put the timestamp and device id with the sensor data.
+So, you need to allocate these four variables for this system.

 ```c
 int devideId;